Advice

 Cruise ships can call into 17 New Zealand ports.
 However, 85% of cruise activity is concentrated in seven ports: Auckland, Tauranga, Wellington, Akaroa, Port Chalmers and Fiordland.

-The Bay of Islands, Napier and Picton also receive a significant proportion of cruise activity.
+The Bay of Islands, Napier, and Picton also receive a significant proportion of cruise activity.

-The most common cruise itinerary for New Zealand is trans-Tasman, which typically starts in Sydney, taking two nights to cross the Tasman Sea, then visits Fiordland, Port Chalmers, Lyttelton or Akaroa, Wellington, Napier, Tauranga, Auckland and the Bay of Islands before returning to Australia.
+The most common cruise itinerary for New Zealand is trans-Tasman, which typically starts in Sydney, taking two nights to cross the Tasman Sea, then visits Fiordland, Port Chalmers, Lyttelton, or Akaroa, Wellington, Napier, Tauranga, Auckland and the Bay of Islands before returning to Australia.

 When do Cruise Ships visit New Zealand?